Wanderstop: Promotion and release

 Wanderstop was featured as part of the February 24, 2025 Annapurna Interactive showcase, where it was announced to additionally release on Xbox Series X/S, and when a demo for Steam Next Fest released.
 Brendan Caldwell at Rock Paper Shotgun and Kaan Serin at GamesRadar+ noted the demo, around half an hour long, served to establish the characters and narrative.
 Serin noted that the developers' prior works—Wreden's and Zimonja's previous games and C418's Minecraft score—have been lauded for their emotional value, and that the outward "storybook" and "adorable" presentation of Wanderstop contrasted with their collective repertoire; he commended the narrative depth that began to show throughout the demo.
 Caldwell similarly praised the volume of emotional content during the limited time.

+Upon release of the game, Wreden made plans to take time off from game development.
+He said that he was unsure to what degree—if at all—he would be involved in Ivy Road's next game, and said he would be content with "freeing" himself "from the obligation and the expectation of churning out hit after hit".
+C418 said after Wanderstop, he anticipated working on another game with Ivy Road, desiring to continue with the same developers on a new concept.
+Though the studio had plans for a game titled Engine Angel, Ivy Road announced that they would shut down on March 31, 2026 due to a lack of funding.
+In April 2026, the publisher announced ports for Nintendo Switch and Nintendo Switch 2 for release on June 23, 2026.
+Physical editions for the PlayStation 5 and Nintendo Switch versions were announced in May 2026 for release on August 28, 2026.